 These women!
 He thought to himself!They have always caused wars!
 Look at the Mahabharata for instance!Anirudh had decided he would never get married.
 Although the case was almost closed, Anirudh decided to listen to one of the recordings of Kavya’ s sessions with Ms. Awasthi, just to understand what was going on in that twisted, promiscuous woman’s head.

 “I had got married to Naveen when I was 22.
 I did not know any life beyond him.
 I had accepted my life.
 Not everybody is destined to be happy.
 I would tell myself.

-Annirudh had later arrested Naveen for questioning.
-After a third-degree torture, Naveen had confessed to the crime.
+Anirudh had later arrested Naveen for questioning.
+After third-degree torture, Naveen had confessed to the crime.
 The gun was also recovered as evidence.
 Motive, evidence and a confession!
-This was a stellar performance by Annirudh!
+This was a stellar performance by Anirudh!
 Naveen was sentenced, although his lawyers had appealed the case.
 The trial would take years.
-Annirudh was promoted.
+Anirudh was promoted.
 He had earned it!
 It all worked out fine.
 Justice was neither denied, nor delayed.
 For everyone.

 One year later:

 There is peace in the house.
 It is nice not having Naveen around.
 Sometimes I wonder have my ears stopped functioning altogether?
 Or is there actually so much of silence?
 Life without Naveen’s yelling has probably made me deaf.

 It is strange that I miss Naveen.
 I miss Amar too.

 I remember the day we had taken that picture.
 I was in Amar’s bed.
 In his arms.
 I was giggling.
 Smiling.
 Laughing.
 Smile please, I had said.